Hakone Park

 Hakone Park (恩賜箱根公園 = Onshi Hakone Koen, meaning Royally Given Hakone Park) is a prefectural park, located in Hakone Town, Kanagawa Prefecture, Japan.
 It occupies the 15.9 hectare Tōgshima peninsula jotting out to Lake Ashi.

-Hakone Park was established as one of the Emperor and Empress's villas in 1886, was given to the public in 1946, and became a prefectural park.
+Hakone Park, established as a villa and summer retreat for the Emperor and Empress in 1886, was given to the public in 1946, and became a prefectural park.
 It is one of the popular places for recreational outing in Fuji-Hakone-Izu National Park.